-- Be Sex Smart: You usually cannot "tell by looking" if someone is infected with an STI.
-Symptoms may not be present. - Use Protection: Unprotected oral, anal, and vaginal sex can spread STIs.
-Safer sex products (condoms, lubes, etc.) and contraception are available in the Cornell Health pharmacy. - Get Tested: STIs can cause infertility and other long-term health problems if not diagnosed and treated early.
+Be Sex Smart: You usually cannot "tell by looking" if someone is infected with an STI.
+Many STIs are asymptomatic.

+Use Barrier Protection: Unprotected oral, anal, and vaginal sex can spread STIs.
+Safer sex products (internal and external condoms, lube, etc.) are available in the Cornell Health pharmacy.

+Get Tested Regularly: STIs can cause infertility and other long-term health problems if not diagnosed and treated early.